 Few rooms in the home get as much daily use as the living room, which is often used as a space to entertain guests, watch a movie with the whole family, or relax while reading a book.
 Because this room is so central to the daily function of families and their routines, it requires a design that is functional, beautiful, and inviting to all.
 More than 50 different design concepts can help homeowners plan the colors, materials, and layouts that will make their living room a more inviting place for everyone they invite into their home throughout the year.

-Check Out 50 Great Living Room Design Ideas in 2017
+Check Out 50 Great Living Room Design Ideas for the Year

 1. Unconventional Modern Contrast

 In recent years, bright colors have taken hold in fashion and living room ideas alike.
 Bright colors offer a refreshing change of pace from the neutrals and earth tons of years past, and they give homeowners a creative way to express their personality with each piece of furniture.
 The key to this unconventional embrace of modern contrasts is to make sure that the pops of color are rare, giving them the ability to stand out immediately upon entering the room.
 One of the best ways to achieve an ideal contrast is to set the brightly colored furniture pieces against neutral, or darker, walls and floors.
 This maximizes the exciting effect of this unconventional living room decor choice.

 In living rooms with high ceilings and a stunning view, the key to living room decor is all about minimizing obstructions to that view and height.
 As a result, one of the best designs for this type of setting is a minimalist aesthetic that focuses on framing the windows, emphasizing the height, and using clean lines in furniture throughout the room.
 To enhance the perception of space and fresh air, light colors should be used on the walls and the floors.
 Darker colors, natural wood tones, and earthy finishes maximize the effect and bring just the right amount of dramatic contrast to the living room design.

 3. Fresh-Picked Purple